|

 Mobile Apps

-E*Trade customers get to use two apps: a main app and a Power app.
-The latter platform is the only one of the two that can trade futures; it also has a paper-trading mode for extra practice.
-Both apps combined deliver lots of great resources, including horizontal charting with tools, live streaming of Bloomberg business news, and integrated option spreads.
+E*Trade offers two mobile apps: a main app and the Power app.
+The Power app is the only one of the two that can trade futures, and it also offers paper trading for practice.
+Together, the two apps provide strong tools, including horizontal charts with tools, Bloomberg business news streaming, and integrated option spreads.

-tastytrade customers get just one mobile app.
-We lose video news from Bloomberg but gain it from tastylive.
-A graph can be displayed horizontally, although there are no charting tools at all.
-There is no mobile check deposit, either, which is integrated on E*Trade’s main app.
-The tasty app has multi-leg option trades.
+tastytrade offers one mobile app.
+You lose Bloomberg video news but get tastylive instead.
+Charts can be displayed horizontally, but there are no charting tools.
+There is also no mobile check deposit, which is available in E*Trade’s main app.
+The tasty app does support multi-leg option trades.

 Winner: E*Trade